R U B Y D O O D L E S

-health guarantee and conditions of sale
+health warranty and conditions of sale

 The following will be read over and signed by the Breeder and the Buyer on Puppy Pick-Up Day.
 Our Health Warranty is precise and detailed due to the differences in opinions of several veterinarians.

 In the event that the buyer gives the seller fake money and/or the buyer’s check cannot be processed due to non-sufficient funds, or the funds are disputed and withdrawn from Paypal, Venmo, or any other electronic form of payment, the buyer will be responsible for any NSF or other fees charged, and the puppy will be returned to the breeder immediately with no reimbursements of expenses to the buyer.

 All puppies are successfully weaned from the mother at the time of the sale.